-SIEVE ANALYSIS OF FINE AND COARSE AGGREGATES WAQTC FOP FOR AASHTO T 27 MATERIALS FINER THAN 75-μM (NO. 200) SIEVE IN MINERAL AGGREGATE BY WASHING WAQTC FOP FOR AASHTO T 11
+SIEVE ANALYSIS OF FINE AND COARSE AGGREGATES FOP FOR AASHTO T 27

+MATERIALS FINER THAN 75 $\mu m$ (No. 200) SIEVE IN MINERAL AGGREGATE BY WASHING FOP FOR AASHTO T 11

-Sieve analysis determines the gradation or distribution of aggregate particle sizes within a given sample.
+A sieve analysis, or 'gradation,' measures distribution of aggregate particle sizes within a given sample.

-Accurate determination of material smaller than 75 $\mu$ m (No. 200) cannot be made with AASHTO T 27 alone.
-If quantifying this material is required, it is recommended that AASHTO T 27 be used in conjunction with AASHTO T 11.
+Accurate determination of the amount of material smaller than 75 $\mu$ m (No. 200) cannot be made using just AASHTO T 27.
+If quantifying this material is required, use AASHTO T 11 in conjunction with AASHTO T 27.

-This FOP covers sieve analysis in accordance with AASHTO T 27 and materials finer than 75 $\mu$ m (No. 200) in accordance with AASHTO T 11 performed in conjunction with AASHTO T 27.
-The procedure includes three method choices: A, B, and C.
+This FOP covers sieve analysis in accordance with AASHTO T 27-14 and materials finer than 75 $\mu$ m (No. 200) in accordance with AASHTO T 11-05 performed in conjunction with AASHTO T 27.
+The procedure includes three methods: A, B, and C.

-- Balance or scale: Capacity sufficient for the masses shown in Table 1, accurate to 0.1 percent of the sample mass or readable to 0.1 g, and meeting the requirements of AASHTO M 231 - Sieves: Meeting the requirements of AASHTO M 92 - Mechanical sieve shaker: Meeting the requirements of AASHTO T 27 - Suitable drying equipment (see FOP for AASHTO T 255) - Containers and utensils: A pan or vessel of a size sufficient to contain the sample covered with water and to permit vigorous agitation without loss of any part of the sample or water - Optional mechanical washing device
+- Balance or scale: Capacity sufficient for the masses shown in Table 1, accurate to 0.1 percent of the sample mass or readable to 0.1 g, and meeting the requirements of AASHTO M 231 - Sieves: Meeting the requirements of ASTM E11 - Mechanical sieve shaker: Meeting the requirements of AASHTO T 27 - Suitable drying equipment (refer to FOP for AASHTO T 255) - Containers and utensils: A pan or vessel of sufficient size to contain the test sample covered with water and permit vigorous agitation without loss of test material or water - Optional: mechanical washing device

-3. Sample Sieving
+Sample Sieving

-In all procedures, it is required to shake the sample over nested sieves.
+- In all procedures, the test sample is shaken in nested sieves.
 Sieves are selected to furnish information required by specification.

-The sieves are nested in order of decreasing size from the top to the bottom and the sample, or a portion of the sample, is placed on the top sieve.
+Intermediate sieves are added for additional information or to avoid overloading sieves, or both. - The sieves are nested in order of increasing size from the bottom to the top, and the test sample, or a portion of the test sample, is placed on the top sieve.